twongCMU/RaspberryPiWifiFrenchFries/README.md

 # RaspberryPiWifiFrenchFries
 LED status bars for a Raspberry Pi OpenWRT router.
 Red bars on the right are download usage, green bars in the center are uploads, and the blue bar on the left is CPU clock speed.
+The OLED display shows the CPU clock speed, CPU temperature, and total data downloaded since boot.

 ![Code in action](/img/animated2.gif)